pontakornth/microservice-midterm/README.md

 # FIXTURE LOCATION

-The fixture for advertising collection is in five-ads.
-The collection and database name must be `advertising`.
+The fixture for advertising collection is in `five-ads`.
+The name of collection and database must be `advertising`.

+The fixture should be loaded after it runs.
+Also, API gateway seems to fail on the first but restarting it should fix the issue.

 # Chapter-9